 Internet Censorship is the control or suppression of what can be accessed, viewed or published on the internet.
-The-concerned governments or the regulators may carry it out.
+The concerned governments or the regulators may carry it out.
 While the persons and organizations may hold the self-censorship for the religious, business or the moral reasons.
 The committee to for the protection of the journalists (CPI) has registered that in several Asian countries and the Middle East, the information is submitted to the censorship by their governments.
-In some cases, the dictatorships or the totalitarian regimes are restricting the access to this media and enforcing prison as the punishment for uploading any ambiguous information to the personal websites.
+In some cases, the dictatorships or the totalitarian governments are restricting the access to this media and enforcing prison as the punishment for uploading any ambiguous information to the personal websites.

 1. North Korea